mightymaxworks/pickleplus/development_framework_v5.0.md

 3. **Use standard interfaces**:
    - Always prefer using the established storage interface over direct SQL operations
    - If special handling is needed, extend the interface rather than bypassing it

+### Component Reuse Case Study

+The Community Hub UI implementation demonstrates proper application of the component reuse principle:

+1. **Problem Identified**: The production community page had basic functionality but lacked modern design elements.
+2. **Test Implementation**: A `TestCommunityPage` was created with advanced UI features including:
+   - Interactive navigation with animated transitions
+   - Decorative elements and gradients
+   - Confetti animations and floating elements
+   - Court pattern backgrounds and corner decorations
+3. **Reuse Solution**: Rather than rebuilding these features again, the entire `TestCommunityPage` was ported to the main `/communities` route:
+   - All visual assets were preserved (SVG icons, animations, etc.)
+   - The UI component hierarchy was maintained
+   - Only minimal adjustments were made for integration
+   - Real API data connections were preserved
+4. **Result**: Significant development time saved, consistent design achieved, and enhanced user experience delivered without duplication of effort